missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 your DNS provider.
 You then need to add a sub-domain in the web interface, and then finally set up an email account for the SMTP.

-If SMTP can be made to work here, then it's worth noting it's port 25 only, and so is not encrypted.
-That's not terrible, since it's on the same box as the web server, and does not have to travel over the public internet.
-(Oddly the host's user interface suggests that TLS and SSL are available, but those ports were not even open for me -- perhaps that is paid accounts only).
+If SMTP can be made to work here, then it's worth noting it's port 25 only, even though the host's user interface says that TLS and SSL are available (the TLS and SSL ports refused my connections during testing).
+The email sending code in Missive will try to turn on encryption anyway, but then rejects the server certificates, which are self-signed on the server.
+That may be resolved by turning off Auto TLS.

+More testing is required with this provider.

 ### [freehostia.com](https://www.freehostia.com/)